skontar/update-checker/README.md

 ## Testing

-It was tested on various Fedora 22 and Fedora 23 desktop systems, mostly XFCE spins.
+It was tested on various Fedora 22-24 desktop systems, mostly XFCE spins.

 ## Icons artwork